lpanjwani/s3-explorer/README.md

     - **Testing**: This section provides instructions for running the test suite for both the frontend project using npm or yarn.

-    Please refer to the README.md inside the `frontend-next` for detailed instructions.
+    Please refer to the README.md inside the `frontend-next` folder for detailed instructions.

 ## Assumptions